AdobeDocs/uix/src/pages/guides/publication/index.md

 ## Deploy on Production (CLI)

 The process is the same as for deploying to `Stage`, but first you need to switch the workgroup to `Production` in the CLI.
-Please type command in the project folder:
+Type this command in the project folder:
 ```shell script
 aio app use -w Production
 ```